bsimpson/in_place_edit/README.markdown

 # Options

 Below is an index of available options.
-Click a link to see a demo of that option.
-Further examples are at the bottom.
+More information is available in the demo for each option

 ## Index

 ### Submit control
   * Submit on blur (one field)
   * Submit on blur (multiple fields)
   * Submit on click
   * Submit on enter
   * Submit on autocomplete select
 ### Class manipulation
   * Add class on focus
   * Remove class on focus
   * Add class on blur
   * Remove class on blur
   * Add class on submit

-### Label display
+### Label manipulation
+  * Show form on click

-  * Toggle label on click
+  * Hide label on click
-  * Toggle label on blur
+  * Show label on blur
+  * Hide form on blur
-  * Toggle label on enter
+  * Show label on enter
+  * Hide form on enter
   * Focus respective inputs

-### Other controls
+###Other controls
   * Blur on submit
   * Blur on autocomplete select
   * Disable inputs on submit
   * Toggle actions on mouseover